Abbreviations & Definitions

 Choose your lens

-The same 471-page report — distilled three different ways depending on how you think and what you need.
+The same 471-page report — distilled four different ways depending on how you think and what you need.

 NFTA Report · March 2026 · 14 CFR Part 141